capoony/WolbachiaEvolHist_2023/README.md

 #### 2.2 Detection and characterization of _Wolbachia_ infections

 To obtain estimates of _Wolbachia_ titers, we used bwa mem (REF) for Illumina sequencing data or minimap2 (REF) for ONT sequencing data to map all raw FASTQ reads for each sample against a joint reference sequence, which was constructed from the _Drosophila melanogaster_ reference genome v.6 (REF) and additional genome sequences of other common microbial symbionts, including the wMel reference genome (see REF for more details).
 Using the command _samtools depth_ of the samtools program (REF) in combination with a custom _python_ script (SumReadDepths.py), we calculated average absolute read depths for all _Drosophila_ chromosomes and symbiont genomes.
 Based on this information, we estimated relative _Wolbachia_ titers for a given sample by dividing the average read depth at the _Wolbachia_ genome by the average absolute read depth across all _Drosophila_ autosomes.
-Based on the average read depth and the proportion of the _Wolbachia_ genome covered (>30% covered by reads at >4-fold read depth), we classified _Drosophila_ samples as either infected with _Wolbachia_ or as uninfected.
+Based on the average read depth and the proportion of the _Wolbachia_ genome covered, we classified _Drosophila_ samples as either infected with _Wolbachia_, as uninfected, or as with unclear status.

 #### 2.3 De-Novo assembly and draft annotation